dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 The sole `EXPECT_CALL` here says that all calls to `GetDomainOwner()` must have `"google.com"` as the argument.
-If `GetDomainOwner("yahoo.com")` is called, it will be an unexpected call, and thus an error. *Having a nice mock doesn't change the severity of an unexpected call.*
+If `GetDomainOwner("yahoo.com")` is called, it will be an unexpected call, and thus an error. *Having a nice mock doesn'type change the severity of an unexpected call.*

 So how do we tell gMock that `GetDomainOwner()` can be called with some other